Childhood Memories — Childhood Fears

 Another of my worries was Grandmama.
 She was old and she might die.
 I’d be sad, but that wasn’t the worst thing that would happen to her.
 Grandmama wasn’t going to go to Heaven because she never went to church!
 She read her Bible a lot, but I knew that probably wasn’t enough to make up for church.

-Most everybody I knew went to church and Mobile had plenty of churches.
-There were three right at the end of Petain Street.
+Mobile had plenty of churches — there were three right at the end of Petain Street.
+And most everybody I knew went to one of them.

 But Grandmama wouldn’t go to any of them — not to the Baptist Church with Aunt Pauline or the Methodist Church with Mama and me.
 I loved Grandmama and I’d miss her.
 But you had to go to church to get to Heaven — the rules were real clear to me when I was little.